equinor/omnia-tutorial/exercises/compute/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In this step, you need to load a .csv file as a dataframe from a folder in the datalake.

-The source file is stored in file system **dls** in Data Lake **edc2019dls**.
+The source file is stored in file system **dls** in Data Lake **omniatutorialdls**.
 If you have not completed previous parts of this tutorial you may access the file from the path **data/open/npd.no/field_production/field_production_monthly.csv** otherwise it will have been copied to your user folder by Data Factory at **/user/<your-short-name>/field_production_monthly.csv**.
 Be sure to update paths where necessary below.

 Reference Databricks documentation `Authenticate to Azure Data Lake Storage with your Azure Active Directory Credentials <https://docs.azuredatabricks.net/spark/latest/data-sources/azure/adls-passthrough.html>`_.
 Use the code under the section *Read and write Azure Data Lake Storage using credential passthrough* to load the .csv file from the datalake as a dataframe.